Jaseela-Thayyil/Bank-Loan-Analytics-Dashboard/README.md

 # Process
 1. Excel Dashboard

-Data Cleaning: Imported the dataset into Excel ,merged and performed initial data cleaning, such as removing duplicates, handling missing values, and formatting columns for easier analysis.
+     Data Cleaning: Imported the dataset into Excel ,merged and performed initial data cleaning, such as removing duplicates, handling missing values, and formatting column for easier analysis.

      Pivot Tables and Charts:
      Created Pivot Tables to summarize key metrics such as loan amount by year, grade-wise revol balance, and total payments for verified vs non-verified loans.
      Generated visual charts (bar charts, line charts, and pie charts) to represent the data visually.

      Cards/Widgets:

-Used simple formulas (SUM, COUNT, AVERAGE) to calculate KPIs like Total Loan Amount, Total Loan Applications, Total Funded Amount, Interest Rate, and DTI (Debt-to-Income Ratio).
+     Used simple formulas (SUM, COUNT, AVERAGE) to calculate KPIs like Total Loan Amount, Total Loan Applications, Total Funded Amount, Interest Rate, and DTI (Debt-to-
+     Income Ratio).
  These were displayed as cards on the dashboard for quick reference.

      Dashboard Creation: Combined the Pivot Tables and visual charts into a single Excel sheet, creating a well-organized and interactive dashboard to summarize key insights.

 2. Power BI Dashboard

      Data Loading: Loaded the Excel dataset into Power BI using the Get Data option.

      Data Transformation: Used Power Query to perform data transformations such as splitting columns, merging tables, and cleaning data before loading it into the data model.

      Modeling: Established relationships between tables to create an optimized data model.
 This enabled the calculation of various KPIs.

      Creating Visuals:
      Developed interactive visuals like bar charts, line charts, and map charts to represent KPIs such as Year-wise Loan Status, State-wise Loan Status, and Home Ownership vs Payment Date.

      Applied filters and slicers to allow users to dynamically explore data by loan status, state, verification status, etc.

      Dashboard Layout: Organized visuals into a cohesive, interactive dashboard, allowing stakeholders to drill down into loan performance metrics at a detailed level.

 #   Dashboards
 The dashboards were created to provide interactive visualizations of the key KPIs: